 Staff had access to practice policies and were aware of their responsibility to respect people's diversity and human rights.
-Staff undertook training in equality and diversity, mental capacity and customer care.
+Staff undertook training in equality and diversity and mental capacity issues.
 We saw that staff treated patients respectfully and appropriately and were friendly towards patients at the reception desk and over the telephone.

-We received feedback from 21 patients who commented positively that staff were kind, considerate, caring and friendly.
+We received feedback from 50 patients who commented positively that staff were caring, welcoming and friendly.

-Patients said staff were compassionate and understanding particularly when treating nervous patients.
+Patients said staff were understanding particularly when treating nervous patients.